 Family Travel Insurance Thailand: Essential Guarantees to Check

-Not all insurance policies are created equal, especially when it comes to protecting your family.
-Here are the 7 non-negotiable guarantees to check in your contract before subscribing.
+Not all insurance policies offer the same level of protection for families.
+Here are the 7 key guarantees to check in your contract before subscribing.

 - Very high medical caps ($500,000 minimum) to cover costs in private hospitals.